Particular/docs.particular.net/tutorials/nservicebus-sagas/2-timeouts/tutorial.md

 snippet: BuyersRemorseTimeoutRequest

+> [!NOTE]
-NOTE: This tutorial uses 20 seconds as a timeout value for simplicity.
+> This tutorial uses 20 seconds as a timeout value for simplicity.
 In production, a business enforced rule should determine the length of this period.

 Besides the `context`, the `RequestTimeout` method has two interesting parameters.
 One is the `TimeSpan` which tells us how long to wait before sending our timeout message.
 In this case, it's 20 seconds.

+> [!NOTE]
-NOTE: Instead of a `TimeSpan`, we could provide a `DateTime` instance, such as `DateTime.UtcNow.AddDays(10)`.
+> Instead of a `TimeSpan`, we could provide a `DateTime` instance, such as `DateTime.UtcNow.AddDays(10)`.
 When using this form, remember that local time is affected by Daylight Savings Time (DST) changes: use UTC dates to avoid DST conversion issues.

 The other interesting parameter is the message that will be sent when the timeout elapses.
 In this case, we are providing an instance of `BuyersRemorseIsOver`, a class which is not yet defined.
 Let's define it now.
 You can put it in the same file as our saga and leave it as an empty class: